jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 The original BRFSS data was structured in **long format**, with each row representing a unique combination of year, state, condition, and prevalence value.
 Using SQL, the data was pivoted into **wide format**, one row per state-year with separate columns for each health indicator.
 A **self-join** was applied to calculate **prior-year values** and **year-over-year (YoY) percentage changes**, supporting multi-year comparisons across all five states.

+**Units and metrics**

-Units.
-All condition values are crude prevalence rates and represent the percent of adults age 18 or older.
+* All condition values are crude prevalence rates and represent the percent of adults age 18 or older.
 Values are stored as plain numbers. **For example 5 means 5 percent.**
+* The bar chart made in Google Sheets displays absolute point difference between 2022 and 2012.
+The percentage points are a direct difference between two percentages.
+For example 18 percent to 15 percent is a change of 3 percentage points.
+* The Tableau dashboarrd line charts plot crude prevalence values by year.
+* Year over year percent change is calculated in SQL for QA only and does not appear in the visuals.

 For complete methodology and analytical rationale, see [notes](work/data_notes.md).

 ![table](images/brfsstable.png)